laravel/docs/redis.md

         }
     }

 Of course, as mentioned above, you may call any of the Redis commands on the `Redis` facade.
-Laravel uses magic methods to pass the commands to the Redis server, so simply pass the arguments the Redis command expects:
+Laravel uses magic methods to pass the commands to the Redis server, so pass the arguments the Redis command expects:

     Redis::set('name', 'Taylor');